-We stopped a couple of times for safety salmon berries.
+We stopped a couple of times for tasty salmon berries.
 In the heat and at our pace, 2 couples passed us.
-Finally, feet very much in pain, sun very hot, we came up to another wide, exposed rocky area – this time we were much higher up, which offered an awesome view of Landslide Lake below.
+Finally, feet very much in pain, sun very hot, we came up to another wide, exposed rocky area – this time we were much higher up, which offered an awesome view of Landslide Lake down below.
 Inukshuks guide you over rocky ridges, bringing you closer to the snowy peaks of Mt.
 Colonel Foster.
 Finally, over a ridge, the trail opens up to the deep glacial blues of Berg Lake.
 I was in awe.
 It looks just like what people flock to Jasper and Banff for, and I had no idea we had lakes like this on Vancouver Island.

 We were there on a Friday, and it was pretty quiet.
 There were two couples there and another couple of people arrived shortly afterwards, but we were able to grab a semi-private spot between some large boulders.
 Be aware: there’s no shade anywhere, except for the tiniest patches under the rocks, so be prepared with sun protection!

-A dip in the glacial lake is obviously a great reward for a sweaty hike (though if you’re like me it will take you approximately 20 minutes to work up the courage just to jump in and out quickly)!
+A dip in the glacial lake is obviously a great reward for a sweaty hike!
+(Though if you’re like me it will take you approximately 20 minutes to work up the courage just to jump in and out quickly!)
 (Then I tripped and fell in again.)
 The “beach” and bottom of the lake are made up of tiny, sharp rocks, so I’d recommend bringing some sort of water shoes or at least flips flops to protect your achy feet when you peel off your hiking boots.
 For sensitive/recently-lasered eyes like mine, I’d also recommend polarized sunglasses.

 If it’s hot out, you’ll defrost quickly in the sun!
 We enjoyed some snacks, sun, and lots of sunscreen re-application.
 I did a Mr. Bean-style outfit change so that I could dry my bathing suit out faster, but of course got so hot before we left that I had to splash water over my entire body again anyway!
 When I couldn’t deal with the sun anymore, I stuck my head in the *tiny* patch of shade under one of our rocks.
 Works in a pinch!

 Make sure you save your phone/camera battery for this place!
 After a few hours of lounging and photo-taking, we took a million more pictures on our way out, where you get 360 degree views of both lakes.
-I enjoyed the waterfall on the return journey, since I knew what was coming.
+I enjoyed walking down the waterfall on the return journey, since I knew what was coming.
 For us, the hike back to the campground surprisingly took a few minutes longer than the hike up: the heat was really bearing down and we probably got too much sun at the lake- we had to stop for water a lot, and snacks.
 We also stopped for a quick dip at Landslide Lake.

 Overall, the walk down was nice but there were lots of those “slippery, sketchy bits” – my tip would be to get low!
 We hiked up to the lakes with poles, but most people we passed didn’t.
 For me it helped on the way down.